purplesyringa/sunwalker-box/README.md

 - `idleness_time_limit` (optional) -- how much time the program may spend in iowait in total, in seconds, e.g. `"idleness_time_limit": 1.0`.
 - `memory_limit` (optional) -- how much RAM the program may use, in bytes, e.g. `"memory_limit": 128000000`.
 - `processes_limit` (optional) -- how many processes the program may start at once (including itself), e.g. `"processes_limit": 64`.
 Must be positive.
+- `env` (optional) -- the new environment of the process as a string-to-string dictionary.
+If missing, environment variables are inherited.
+If passed, all old environment variables are deleted.

 To prevent DOS, `cpu_time_limit` and `processes_limit` must necessarily be set.
 Setting `real_time_limit` and/or `idleness_time_limit` is also recommended, but not strictly necessary, e.g. if you kill the box on timeout manually.